 Sales Pipeline Coverage is the metric revealing whether your team has enough opportunities coming down the pipeline to make sales for a given period.
 SPC is calculated with the formula,

 Pipeline Forecast / Sales Forecast = (Average Sales Days / 90 Days) * (1 / Close Rate)

 Because not every opportunity will result in a sale, SPC can help you find out how many opportunities you need to have ongoing at any moment.

 Measuring sales funnel leakage can help the sales team understand exactly where you lost the prospects in your funnel.
 You can determine your leaky points by tracking stage-by-stage conversion rates.

 Suppose 40% of new prospects agree to a discovery call.
 Half of these prospects make it to the demo or trial stage.
 Just 5% end up buying.
 That steep drop-off indicates your salespeople are either not qualifying enough or negotiating poorly.
 When you know these issues, you can spend time observing them more closely to find out the true culprit.

 5. Monthly New Leads

-Track it all to Better Understand your Sales Process
+Track it all with Salesforce Reports to Understand your Sales Process

 Sales managers should start looking beyond revenue and look for the factors, which influence their team’s ability to succeed.
 Determining these weak points and improving them can help you to improve results dramatically.
 Reach out to our Salesforce consulting services and learn more about improving your sales process.